Despised Icon: The Ills of Modern Man, Day of Mourning, and breakup (2007–2010)

-explained that this is due to the members of the band reaching "a new chapter in their lives, starting families, buying houses and pursuing other careers to make it all happen.
+explained that this was due to the members of the band reaching "a new chapter in their lives, starting families, buying houses and pursuing other careers to make it all happen.
 Writing music, touring and leaving home for months at a time is slowly becoming impossible because of that.
 We all decided that it’d be best to pull the plug now and end things right."
-Their farewell European tour included an appearance at the Hevy Music Festival on August 7, 2010 near Folkestone, UK.
+Their farewell European tour included appearances at the Hevy Music Festival on August 7, 2010, near Folkestone, UK and Wacken Open Air in Germany.

-During the year of 2010, Despised Icon played their United States, Australia, Japan, European, and Canadian Tour.
-On December 2, 2010, Despised Icon performed their final four shows in Toronto (December 2 and 3) along with The Acacia Strain, Ion Dissonance and Oceano, Ontario and their hometown of Montreal, Quebec (December 4 and 5).
-These shows included their current line-up as well as the past line-ups from their first two records.
-Since the disbandment, Alexandre Erian went on to form the metalcore band, Obey the Brave, along with former Blind Witness bassist, Miguel Lepage, and guitarist, John Campbell as well as Darkness Rites guitarist, Greg Wood and drummer, Stevie Morotti.
-Max Lavelle now plays bass for The Black Dahlia Murder.
-Eric Jarrin rejoined his progressive band Heaven's Cry with whom he was performing when he founded Despised Icon.
-They released an album entitled Wheels of Impermanence through Prosthetic Records in September 2012.
+During 2010, Despised Icon played their United States, Australia, Japan, European, and Canadian Tour.
+On December 2, 2010, Despised Icon performed their final four shows in Toronto (December 2 and 3) with The Acacia Strain, Ion Dissonance and Oceano, Ontario, and their hometown of Montreal, Quebec (December 4 and 5).
+These shows included their current line-up as well as past members from their first two records.
+Since the disbandment, Alexandre Erian formed metalcore band Obey the Brave with former Blind Witness bassist, Miguel Lepage, and guitarist, John Campbell, as well as Darkness Rites guitarist Greg Wood, and drummer Stevie Morotti.
+Max Lavelle plays bass for The Black Dahlia Murder.
+Eric Jarrin rejoined his progressive band Heaven's Cry, with whom he was performing when he founded Despised Icon.
+They released the album Wheels of Impermanence through Prosthetic Records in September 2012.

 Reunion shows, comeback and Beast (2014–2018)

 On February 4, 2014, the band announced via their Facebook page that they would reunite to play several live shows in the upcoming spring.
-The band would consist of all members of The Healing Process era with the exception of Ben Landreville on guitar.
-Founding member Yannick St. Amand returned to handle the band's audio samples and live sound, thus making the group a septet for the first time.
+The band would consist of all members of The Healing Process era except guitarist Ben Landreville.
+Founding member Yannick St. Amand returned to handle the band's audio samples and live sound, making the group a septet for the first time.

-In April 2014, they participated in the Impericon Festival Tour across Europe and also headlined a handful of shows with support from Brutality Will Prevail and Cerebral Bore.
-They also performed at Montebello's Amnesia Rockfest in Canada on June 20, 2014.
+In April 2014, they participated in the Impericon Festival Tour across Europe and headlined a handful of shows with support from Brutality Will Prevail and Cerebral Bore.
+They performed at Montebello's Amnesia Rockfest in Canada on June 20, 2014.

-They closed the year 2014 with 4 North American concerts on the east coast, playing Montreal, Toronto, New York City and Worcester in December.
+They closed 2014 with four North American concerts on the east coast, playing Montreal, Toronto, New York City and Worcester in December.

-On April 6, 2015, the band announced via their Facebook page that to commemorate the 10 year anniversary of the release of their album The Healing Process, the band would be performing exclusive shows at U.K.'s Ghostfest and in Canada at Quebec City's Envol & Macadam Festival.
+On April 6, 2015, the band announced via their Facebook page that to commemorate the 10 year anniversary of the release of their album The Healing Process, they would perform exclusive shows at U.K.'s Ghostfest and in Canada at Quebec City's Envol & Macadam Festival.

 On April 12, 2016, the band announced via their Facebook page that after signing a deal with record label Nuclear Blast, they were officially back as a permanent band.
 They released a short video with a snippet of unreleased material.
-Their fifth studio album titled Beast was released on July 22, 2016.
+Their fifth studio album, Beast, was released on July 22, 2016.